MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/troubleTicket/MEF W124 - LSO Cantata and LSO Sonata Trouble Ticket Management API - Developer Guide.md

 product specifications that define business-relevant attributes and requirements for trading MEF subscriber and MEF operator services.

-The Trouble Ticket is product-agnostic in it's nature and is not intended to carry any product-specific payloads.
-It only references product from the inventory by `id`.
+The Trouble Ticket is product-agnostic in its nature and is not intended to carry any product-specific payloads.
+It only references products from the inventory by `id`.
 It operates using the Generic API Framework and the Function-specific Information and Operations.

-## 4.5.
+## 4.4.
 High-Level Flow

 Trouble Ticket is part of a broader Cantata and Sonata End-to-End flow.
 Figure 3. below shows a high-level diagram to get a good understanding of the